nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

   all running lessons every time Syringe starts.
 - Fairly opaque - all monitoring is custom, and relies primarily on good logs.

-## High-Level Overview of v1.0 Design
+## High-Level Overview of Antidote v1.0 Design

 There are a few things that we have learned since we started the project, and together, they're driving the need for a new architecture: